See No Evil, Hear No Evil, and Speak No Evil… At Workplace

 Feeling evil is about being angry, fearful and envious.
 And at work, there may be multiple scenarios that can make you angry.

 It is not about shunning these negative emotions.
-For example: If you are angry at losing an important customer, you need to focus on appropriate expression of the anger, through meaningful conversations with your team members and changing what really matters.
+For example: If you are angry at losing an important customer, you need to focus on the appropriate expression of the anger, through meaningful conversations with your team members and changing what really matters.
 Use your anger to initiate the positive shifts needed in your approach towards important customers, review mechanisms, etc.

 If you feel anxious and frustrated, for example about probably not meeting your target this year, you are most likely to have negative thoughts cloud your mind.
 This can turn in a full story from not meeting your numbers to loss of recognition to loosing key employees.
 Doesn’t it sound too heavy?
 If you feel so, in such cases, get yourself to look at what you can do best and shift your attention to that action.